-Г Establishing or expanding the operation of community- or neighborhood-based family child care networks.
+Establishing or expanding t ne operation of c community- or r neighborhood-based family child care networks.

 Providing training and professional development to enhance child care providers' ability to provide developmentally appropriate services for infants and toddlers

 Child care teachers who participate in and receive scholarships for the Early Childhood Ancillary Teaching Certificate programs will receive training and professional development on providing developmentally appropriate services for infants and toddlers.
 Child Care Resource and Referral Centers also provide specific training on working with infants and toddlers, including strategies for promoting effective interactions and engaged learning environment.